DarrienG/terminal-typeracer-mirror/docs/supported-languages.md

 Language pack support is broken into three tiers.

-* Tier 1 support means we have over 150 built in quotes from multiple categories for a "generally fun" experience.
+* Tier 1 support refers to: any lang packs in the official repos with more than 150 quotes in multiple categories for a "generally fun" experience.
-* Tier 2 support means any lang packs in the official repos with less than 150 quotes.
+* Tier 2 support refers to: any lang packs in the official repos with less than 150 quotes.
 * Tier 3 support are for any language packs outside the official repos.
   * If a tier 3 repo has over 150 built in quotes, it is granted the tier 3+